Youth for Human Rights: Youth Debates about Human Rights

 - Gender equality

-2. Guided tour to Reina Sofía Museum, where the impact of war and the importance of human rights will be analyzed with the students, using art as a learning tool.
+2. Guided visit to Reina Sofía Museum, where the impact of war and the importance of human rights will be analyzed with the students, by using art as a learning tool.

-3. Gymkhana, which would consists of a round of discussion and knowledge test by teams.
+3. School Gymkhana consisting of rounds of debates and knowledge test in teams.